harumuki/thorsten-hans.com/_posts/2018-02-21-cronjobs-in-managed-azure-container-services-aks-using-azure-files-and-net-core.md

 ```

 ## CronJob
-Now it’s time to describe and deploy the most important thing, our *CronJob*.
+Now it's time to describe and deploy the most important thing, our *CronJob*.
 The CronJob will reuse the `podspec` you may already be familiar with.

 ```yaml
 # cronjob.yaml